se21m024/DataScience/ML - Exercise 3/mse-bb-2-ss2022-mle-breastcancer/se21m024_Stummer_ml_ex3_breastcancer.md

 ### Local Results

-The best performing setting was the SVM algorithm using default settings and the SVC classifier which accomplished an accuracy of 0.968 and an F1 messure of 0.968 on the learning set.
+The best performing setting was the SVM algorithm using default settings and the SVC classifier which accomplished an accuracy of 0.968 and an F1 measure of 0.968 on the learning set.

 ### Kaggle Results